jmhorcas/restaurant-domain/README.md

 5. Install dependencies (flamapy): `pip install -r requirements.txt`

     ** In case that you are running Ubuntu and get an error installing flamapy, please install the package python3-dev with the command `sudo apt update && sudo apt install python3-dev` and update wheel and setuptools with the command `pip  install --upgrade pip wheel setuptools` before step 5.

+6. Check if you have already installed the latest version of flamapy using: `pip freeze`

+  **Check if `flamapy-fm==2.0.2.dev0`, in other case, please update the feature model plugin of flamapy using: `pip install flamapy-fm==2.0.2.dev0`

 ### Execution of the scripts